valgur/velodyne_decoder/README.md

 Options only applicable to PCAP decoding:

-* `rpm` – the device rotation speed in revolutions per minute.
 * `gps_time` – use the timestamp from the packet's data if true, packet's arrival time otherwise (default).
 * `timestamp_first_packet` – whether the timestamps are set based on the first or last packet in the scan